 In order to be ready, you will need to keep informed.
-First, know where you live, study the kind of natural phenomenon that might affect the area where you live, it is of no use preparing for a tornado if your area is not going to be hit by one.
+First, know where you live, and study the kind of natural phenomenon that might affect the area where you live.
+It’s of no use preparing for a tornado if your area is not going to be hit by one.

 It is very likely that you already have certain skills that would be useful after TSHTF and have not even thought about them that way and it is only a matter of adjusting them to be useful.
 For instance, if you already know how to knit, then learn how to spin yarn and teach yourself how to make anything out of it.

-You should carry the basics of fire and water emergency on your purse or bag without it taking up too much space.
-Even though it might seem like a burden at the beginning, carrying the most basic first aid implements (antiseptic wipes, one bandage, tweezers and tape) can be the difference between living and dying.
+You should carry the basics of fire and water emergencies in your purse or bag without them taking up too much space.
+Even though it might seem like a burden at the beginning, carrying the most basic first aid implements (antiseptic wipes, one bandage, tweezers, and tape) can be the difference between living and dying.

 This advice follows through perfectly from number six.
-Keeping your vehicle means that you will be able to use it to get to where you need to go quickly and without having to stop.
+Keeping your vehicle in tip-top shape means that you will be able to use it to get to where you need to go quickly and without having to stop.